History of FC Basel (1918–1939): Thirty-fourth season

 The club's new chairman was Franz Rinderer.
 It was Rinderer's third period as chairman.
 He took over the presidency from Carl Burkhardt at the AGM.
-Karl Bielser was team captain for the second season in a row and again he led the team trainings and was responsible for the line-ups.
+Karl Bielser was team captain for a consecutive season and again he led the team trainings and was responsible for the line-ups.
 Basel played a total of 32 matches in their 1926–27 season.
 16 of these were in the domestic league, one was in the Swiss Cup and 15 were friendly matches.
 Of these 15 friendlies only two were played at home in the Landhof and 13 were away games, six in Switzerland, five in France and two in Germany.
 Eight of these games were won, one was drawn and six ended with a defeat.
 The team scored 33 goals in these friendlies, but conceded 37.

-As in the previous year, this's season the Serie A was divided into three regional groups, each group with nine teams.
+As in the previous year, this is season the Serie A was divided into three regional groups, each group with nine teams.
 Basel were allocated to the Central group together with local clubs Concordia Basel, Nordstern Basel and Old Boys Basel.
 The other teams allocated to this group were Young Boys Bern, FC Bern, Aarau, Grenchen and Solothurn.
 Basel played a mediocre season, winning eight matches, drawing three and suffering five defeats, scoring 29 goals and conceding 26.
 With 19 points they ended the season in fourth position.
 Grasshopper Club won the championship.

 In the round of 64 in the Swiss Cup Basel were drawn against Old Boys, but were eliminated in this round because they lost the match 0–2.
 Grasshopper Club won the cup.